-In this tutorial, we're going to look at Paint Shop Pro's Cutout effect, and show how you can use it to produce some nice cutout text.
-The text will be used as a template to "cut out" part of an image.
+In this tutorial, I’m going to look at Paint Shop Pro’s Cutout effect, and show how you can use it to produce some nice cutout text.
+The text will be used as a template to “cut out” part of an image.

 Our starting point